abachman/heroku-sinatra-skeleton/README.md

 Because this is a skeleton for me, I want it, if you don't want it, you can safely delete the whole folder.

-## features/

-It's safe to ignore the features folder since it's only concerned with testing.

 ## public/